TypeStrong/typedoc-site/README.md

 # TypeDoc homepage
-Holds the contents of http://typedoc.org.
+Holds the contents of https://typedoc.org.
 GitHub pages renders the website from the `gh-pages` branch using [Jekyll](https://jekyllrb.com/).

 ## Reporting Issues
 Please report issues to the [TypeStrong/typedoc](https://github.com/TypeStrong/typedoc) repo for better visibility.

 ## Writing guides
 Guides are stored in the `_guides/` directory and written in Markdown.
-Each file should contain the following header section for Jekyl with an appropriate title and menu order.
+Each file should contain the following header section for Jekyll with an appropriate title and menu order.

 ```
 ---